corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 ## Java/JVM

 All Corda components are hosted in a JAVA 17 compatible JVM.
-Azul Zulu 17 is currently the only supported, and tested, JVM, and is distributed with the Corda container images.
+Azul Zulu 17 is currently the only supported and tested JVM, and is distributed with the Corda container images.